Deadliest phase of fentanyl crisis eases, as all states see recovery

 Dr. Nora Volkow, head of the U.S. government's National Institute on Drug Abuse, said the decline in fatal overdoses linked to fentanyl is even greater.

-"From fentanyl it's a 30.6 percent [drop in deaths] in one year, that's a huge reduction," Volkow said.
+"From fentanyl it's a 30.6% [drop in deaths] in one year.
+That's a huge reduction," Volkow said.
 "It's very, very exciting to see."

 Fewer deaths as drug users adapt and use Narcan